TaigaTi/Battle-of-the-Algorithms-I/docs/competition_brief.md

     - Both snakes are temporarily paused and a "Sudden Death" message is displayed with a countdown.
     - All regular food is cleared from the grid, and a single special "sudden death apple" is spawned in a random location.
     - When the countdown ends, both snakes resume play.
-    - The first snake to eat the sudden death apple wins the match.
+    - The first snake to eat the sudden death apple wins the round.

 ### AI Decision Time Limit
 - Each AI has a **50 milliseconds time limit** to choose a new direction for the snake's movement.